OctopusDeploy/blog/blog/2019-08/k8s-oauth/index.md

 ## Adding cluster roles

-In preparation for our new Google user, we need to define a `ClusterRole` to give them administrator access, and a `ClusterRoleBinding` to bind the user to the role.
+In preparation for our new Google user, we need to define a `ClusterRole` to give them administrator access and a `ClusterRoleBinding` to bind the user to the role.

 Here is the `ClusterRole` YAML which gives a user administrator access to the Minikube cluster: